 While ADHD is often associated with distractibility, it can also manifest as hyperfocus—intense concentration on a single task.
 Children with ADHD might have particular interests that capture their attention for extended periods.
 If a child is engrossed in an activity they enjoy, transitioning to an activity like showering, which they perceive as interruptive, can be met with resistance.
 They may resist leaving their current task, leading to a reluctance to shower.

 Recognizing that a child with ADHD’s resistance to showers is rooted in sensory sensitivities, executive function challenges, emotional regulation difficulties, and a preference for routine can foster greater understanding and empathy.
 By tailoring strategies to the child’s individual needs, caregivers and parents can create a more supportive environment that makes showering a more manageable and less distressing experience.
-Patience, clear communication, and a willingness to adapt can go a long way in helping these children develop a positive relationship with personal hygiene.

 Related